-Westford is the hometown and final resting place for approximately 1,500 military veterans who have so honorably served our nation.
+Westford is the hometown and final resting place for over 1,300 military veterans who have so honorably served our nation.
 Service men and women from Westford have fought in every conflict since the birth of our country, from the Revolutionary War up to Iraq and Afghanistan.
 Many of them gave the last full measure of devotion on the battlefield and were laid to rest in Westford with full military honors, under flag-draped caskets with the mournful sound of “Taps” echoing through the cemetery.
 We are forever in their debt.

-Terry M. Stader, SCPO, USN (Ret.) is the Veterans Services Officer (VSO) in Westford.
+Ryan Cobleigh is the Veterans Services Officer (VSO) in Westford.
 The Veterans Services Department serves to advocate and ensure that veterans receive the care, support, recognition and possibly financial assistance they have earned in service to their country.
 The department advises veterans as to the availability of federal and state benefits and other assistance to which they are entitled.
 Please view the Veterans Services Department webpage for more information.

 Westford has five public cemeteries (Fairview, Hillside, Pine Grove, Westlawn, and Wright) and one historic burial ground (Old Pioneer Burying Ground) supervised by the Westford Cemetery Department.
 Two other cemeteries, St. Catherine of Alexandria (Pine Ridge Road) and the Russian Brotherhood Cemetery (also known as the Russian Orthodox National Cemetery, on Patten Road) are privately owned and do not fall under the management of the Westford Cemetery Department.
 All of them are honored by the presence of veterans who rest within them.